Ipoh railway station: Ipoh Station Square and Ipoh cenotaph

 The Ipoh station is fronted by a large square known as the Ipoh Station Square.
 For much of its early history the square is a lawn sparsely lined with trees; a garden park was eventually built over the site over the course of the 1970s and 1980s, incorporating heavier vegetation, tiled and paved pathways, and a plaza containing sculptures and fountains.
 Between 2011 and 2013 the entire square was heavily stripped and rebuilt as an open plaza featuring minimalist terraces, and wider open lawn patches.
 The reconstructed square is rebranded as the "Ipoh Heritage Square", serving as the starting point of the Ipoh heritage trail.

-The square is also prominent for a cenotaph erected in the centre.
-Unveiled during the 1927 Armistice Day, the stone brick cenotaph was built to honour men from Perak who have died in the Great War.
-The cenotaph has subsequently been modified with new plaques to honour fallen soldiers from Perak in World War II, the Malayan Emergency, the Indonesian confrontation and the "Re-insurgency Period".
+The square is also prominent for a cenotaph erected in the center.
+Unveiled during the 1927 Armistice Day, the stone brick cenotaph was built to honor men from Perak who have died in the Great War.
+The cenotaph has subsequently been modified with new plaques to honor fallen soldiers from Perak in World War II, the Malayan Emergency, the Indonesian confrontation and the "Re-insurgency Period".
 As a result of the cenotaph's location the square has been a long-time local venue for Remembrance Day and Anzac Day.
 Some earlier plaques have been removed and replaced in an intervening change; the original brass plaque for the Great War dead has been restored although it is reinstalled on a different side of the cenotaph while several decorative brass parts have remained missing; to counter further vandalism the brass plaque has been covered with protective plastic shielding.
 A more recent addition is a memorial plaque that pays tribute to combatant and non-combatant prisoners of war who died building the Thailand–Burma Railway.
-The cenotaph are among the few elements of the Ipoh Station Square that were preserved during the 2011—2013 rebuild.
+The Cenotaph is among the few elements of the Ipoh Station Square that were preserved during the 2011—2013 rebuild.

 Also preserved in the rebuild was a matured Ipoh tree planted on 18 January 1980 under the observance of Perak Menteri Besar Wan Mohamed Wan Teh, in conjunction with the 50th anniversary of the Rotary Club of Ipoh.
 Following the snapping of the 1980 tree during a windstorm on 28 April 2017, a new Ipoh sapling was replanted on 21 February 2018 with Menteri Besar Zambry Abdul Kadir in attendance.